approach0/search-engine/README.md

 $ cd $PROJECT/indexer/test-corpus/ntcir12
 $ ./ntcir-feeder.py
 ```
-(this process is going to take hours even on a SSH drive because our indexer is implemented very naively)
+(this process is going to take hours even on a SSD drive because our indexer is implemented very naively)

 ### (Retrieval)
 6. Start search daemon